Nigeria calls for support after 'deadliest' Boko Haram attack

 Abuja: Nigeria's military has called for support in tackling Boko Haram after a major attack on a key northeast town that is feared could be the worst in the bloody six-year insurgency.

 There are still no independently corroborated figures for the huge numbers said to have been killed in Baga, on the shores of Lake Chad in the far north of Borno State.

-But defence spokesman Chris Olukolade said in a statement issued late Saturday that the description of the assault as "the deadliest" was "quite valid".
+But defence spokesman Chris Olukolade said in a statement issued late yesterday that the description of the assault as "the deadliest" in a conflict that has claimed more than 13,000 lives since 2009 was "quite valid".

 Soldiers have complained of a lack of adequate weapons and even refused to deploy to take on the better-armed rebels, who want to create a hardline Islamic state in northeast Nigeria.